AU Competitive Outreach Scholarship Grants

-- All proposals for 2016-17 Competitive Outreach Scholarship Grants program should be submitted by the early proposal submission deadline Friday, September 30, 2016 by 4:45 p.m. central standard time for a format check (for if needed revision, and resubmission).
-The final proposal submission deadline is Friday, October 14, 2016 by 4:45 p.m. central standard time.
-Proposals not previously submitted by September 30th will not undergo a format check and will not have the opportunity for revision or resubmission.
+- All proposals for 2016-17 Competitive Outreach Scholarship Grants program should be submitted by the final proposal submission deadline, Friday, October 14, 2016 by 4:45 p.m. central standard time.
+Proposals not previously submitted by September 30th (early submission deadline for format check) will not undergo a format check and will not have the opportunity for revision or resubmission.
 Access for submitting proposals online WILL be closed by the final deadline.

 - Only Auburn University full-time tenured, tenure-track or clinical faculty members, whose departments consider scholarly productivity in the conferment of promotion, are eligible to apply as the Principal Investigator (PI).
 Collaboration with other faculty, community partners, staff and students is encouraged.
 Faculty may submit only one application for the 2016-17 grant cycle.
 Previous grant recipients may apply for a grant more than once, but will not be awarded a grant more than twice in a five year period.